 Creating or Authorizing a Secondary Suite

-Before making plans to create a secondary suite in a new or existing house, or making renovation plans to authorize an unauthorized suite, contact the Planning Division to confirm that the property has appropriate zoning.
+Before making plans to create a secondary suite in a new or existing house or to renovate an existing suite, contact the Planning Division to confirm that the property has the right zoning.

-Secondary suites must conform to the regulations in the Zoning Bylaw, including regulations for size, parking, and flood construction levels.
-Zoning regulations for secondary suites are provided for convenience in the Secondary Suite Guide.
-Plans must be approved by the Building Division to ensure conformance with the Zoning Bylaw and Building Code before a Building Permit can be issued.
-A Tree Permit also required.
+Secondary suites must meet the regulations in the Building Code and Zoning Bylaw.
+Zoning regulations for secondary suites, including regulations for size, parking, and flood construction levels, are provided for convenience in the Secondary Suite Guide.
+Plans must be approved by the Building Division before a Building Permit can be issued.
+A Tree Permit is also required.

 Secondary Suites and Laneway or Carriage Houses

-A laneway or carriage house and a secondary suite is allowed in most single detached zoning districts, provided each unit can meet the requirements of the Zoning Bylaw, the Laneway and Carriage House Development Permit Area guidelines and Building Code.
+Most single detached dwelling properties are allowed both a laneway/carriage house and a secondary suite, provided each unit can meet the requirements of the Zoning Bylaw, the Laneway and Carriage House Development Permit Area guidelines, and the Building Code.

 Creating the Opportunity for a Future Secondary Suite